 Equity: balance + P&L (profit/loss) of open positions.

 This is the current value of your account.

-This is known as the expiration rollover.
+This is known as the Future Rollover.

 Why are rollover rates tripled on Wednesdays?When placing a trade in the Forex market, the actual value date is two days forward, for instance, a deal done on Thursday is for value Monday, a deal done on Friday is for value Tuesday, and so on.

 On Wednesday, the rollover amount is tripled to compensate for the following weekend (during which time rollover is not charged because trading is stopped at weekends).

 How do you handle corporate actions?A corporate action is an event initiated by a public enterprise that affects the stocks issued by the company such as: rights issue, stock split, takeover, etc.